davi133/brush_sfx/README.md

 # Brush SFX
-This plugin adds pencil and pen noise sound effect when you draw
+This plugin adds sound effects when you draw.
+Choose from 6 different sounds and assing one for each of your brushes.
+This plugin comes with sounds pre-assigneds for every default brush on krita

 ## Installation